Hvaheterdu/Games/RockPaperScissor/README.md

 This is a simple rock-paper-scissor game between you and the computer.

-The computer is doing it's calculations based on the Random class.

 This game is terminal based.
-The chosen hand and result is outputted to the terminal.

 ## Future features